root-radsh/Todo__app/README.md

-# ✅ ❎ Todo app on React and Stylde Components
+# ✅ ❎ Todo app on React, Redux and Stylde Components